ISCF

 than 1 hour prior to the start of the event.
 This can also be done by a

 physicians assistant, nurse or Paramedic.
+To see the requirements of this exam

 - Referees shall also be given physical examinations immediately before